lemavos/loginSimulation/README.md

 ## 📋 How to Run

-### Read ".env.md" to create your email sender, after that:
+### First read ".env.md" to create your email sender, after that:

 ### 🐧 On Linux and macOS